-Every pregnancy starts out with a 3-5% chance of having a birth defect.
-This is called the background risk.
 If there is a CMV infection during pregnancy, the virus can pass to the fetus.
 This is called congenital CMV.
 Congenital CMV can cause vision problems (including blindness), an enlarged liver, an enlarged spleen, small head size, and problems with the nervous system.
 Most babies with congenital CMV do not show signs or have health problems.

-However, some babies have health problems at birth or that develop later.
-Of those babies who get the virus, about 1-10% will have symptoms at birth.
+Babies with congenital CMV can have health problems at birth or ones that develop later.
+Of those babies who get the virus, about 1 in 100 (1%) to 1 in 10 (10%) will have symptoms at birth.
 If the CMV infection happens in the first trimester, the chance that the brain, hearing, and vision will be affected is higher than if the infection happens later in pregnancy.